aculab-com/react-native-aculab-client/example-AcuMobCom/AcuMobCom-Example-README.md

 ### 5. Edit parameters given to AcuMob in file RegisterScreen.tsx to your own cloud

 You can change default registration credentials in the RegisterScreen states.
-This step is not required but it makes testing easier, however you can always edit these props in the registration screen via UI in the Example (Demo) app.
+This step is not required but it makes testing easier, however you can always edit these props in the registration screen via UI in the Example app.

 [AcuMobCom props](https://github.com/aculab-com/react-native-aculab-client/blob/cf2c0f62ac12c4330e4f4d24883bcb31152a64c5/example-AcuMobCom/src/RegisterScreen.tsx#L14)